Mariners quickly fall back into error-filled, pitching-challenged poor baseball in losing to Texas 11-4

 “I don’t know if we can use that as an excuse, we know that going in,” Gonzales said of facing the Rangers in back-to-back starts.
 “We face a lot of teams a lot of times.
 My next two starts are against Anaheim.
 So I’m not going to use it as an excuse.”

 A night after playing a rare game without committing an error, the Mariners didn’t make it through the first inning without a miscue.
 With runners on first and second, the Rangers attempted a double steal.
 Catcher Omar Narvaez’s late throw to third base short-hopped Kyle Seager and bounced under his glove and into left field.
 The error was charged to Narvaez, but it’s a play Seager typically makes or at least knocks down.
-Instead, it allowed Shin Soo-Choo to score with ease while Hunter Pence, who was running from first base, never slowed down as the ball rolled into shallow left field.
+Instead, it allowed Shin-Soo Choo to score with ease while Hunter Pence, who was running from first base, never slowed down as the ball rolled into shallow left field.
 He easily beat the offline throw from Crawford.

 A two-run error in the first inning is a suboptimal start to be sure, but not necessarily surprising given how this team has played in the field.
 It was the Mariners’ 60th error of the season, running their total of unearned runs to 51.
 Both totals lead Major League Baseball by a wide margin.

 The remainder of the runs scored off Gonzales were definitely earned by the Rangers.
-In the third inning, Joey Gallo hit a rocket single off the glove of Shed Long that had a 111 mph exit velocity.
-Nomara Mazara followed with a two-run homer to dead center on a 0-2 fastball.
+In the third inning, Joey Gallo hit a rocket single off the glove of Long that had a 111 mph exit velocity.
+Nomar Mazara followed with a two-run homer to dead center on a 0-2 fastball.
 Gonzales tried to elevate with two strikes, but it didn’t get high enough and at 89 mph, the ball rocketed off Mazara’s bat at 108 mph.

 “We were trying to go up and not high enough,” Gonzales said.
 “Middle up, belt-high, I think he hits that pitch pretty well.
 I was trying to elevate above that and didn’t get the pitch there.”

 Gonzales started the fifth inning and never recorded an out.
-He gave up lead-off double Isaiah Kiner-Falefa, a single to Soo-Choo and hit Elivs Andrus with a pitch.
+He gave up a lead-off double to Isaiah Kiner-Falefa, a single to Choo and hit Elvis Andrus with a pitch.
 The bases didn’t stay loaded for long.
 Pence hit a two-run double to left-center to make it 6-0, ending Gonzales outing.

 Reliever Brandon Brennan couldn’t put an immediate stop to the run scoring.
 After Brennan struck out Gallo and intentionally walked Mazara, Asdrubal Cabrera lined a single to right field, scoring two more runs that were charged to Gonzales.
 Gonzales was credited with four innings, six earned runs allowed on eight hits with no walks and four strikeouts to fall to 5-5.

-“Tonight Marco wasn’t as crisp with any of his pitches and wasn’t locating like he typically does,” Servais said.
-“Marco is a really good competitor and it drives him crazy when he’s not able to get deep into ball games.
+“Tonight, Marco wasn’t as crisp with any of his pitches and wasn’t locating like he typically does,” Servais said.
+“Marco is a really good competitor and it drives him crazy when he’s not able to get deep into ballgames.
 He’ll make an adjustment and get back on track.”

 But the inning wasn’t over.
 Ronald Guzman put the Rangers in double figures, golfing a changeup into the outdoor seating of the Hit It Here Café for a three-run homer and 11-0 lead.
 It’s the 12th time in 57 games that an opponent has scored double-digit runs against the Mariners.